Nihav-Jain/EyeXforUE4/README.md

      or download this repository from GitHub.)
    - Download the EyeX SDK for C/C++ from [developer.tobii.com](http://developer.tobii.com/downloads).
-   - Extract the EyeX SDK files and copy the lib and include directories to the `Plugins/TobiiEyeX/ThirdParty/EyeX` folder of the EyeZ plugin.
+   - Extract the EyeX SDK files and copy the lib and include directories to the `Plugins/TobiiEyeX/ThirdParty/EyeX` folder of the EyeX plugin.
 (Note that the SDK license differs from the one used for this plugin.)

 3. Locate the `EyeXSamples.uproject` file in the EyeX Plugin package.
 Right-